cross-seed/cross-seed/README.md

 ## Daemon Mode (rtorrent only, Docker recommended)

-`cross-seed` has a new feature called daemon mode.
+`cross-seed` has a new beta feature called daemon mode.
 As of right now it only works with rtorrent, and I recommend using Docker.

-It starts an HTTP server, listening on port 2468.
-It will respond to a POST request with an `application/x-www-form-urlencoded` or `application/json` body containing the following parameters:
+It starts an HTTP server, listening on port 2468. **_Don't expose this port to the internet._** It will respond to a POST request with an `application/x-www-form-urlencoded` or `application/json` body containing the following parameters:

 ```json5
 {